rcarrascosps/killercoda_oci_scenario/oci-lab-preparation/intro.md

-This scenario will guide you in preparing the OCI Lab Environment (for the OCI Katacoda scenarios) on any OCI tenancy.
+This scenario will guide you in preparing the OCI Lab Environment (for the OCI Killercoda scenarios) on any OCI tenancy.

 The final environment will live in a single compartment called *lab-compartment*.
 This compartment also contains:
 * an API Gateway